 The following screenshot shows the raw view of a data block from the S7 programmer’s point of view.
 The data types of the variables and the offset are relevant here.
 Both values are required for the configuration of the S7 data source.
 If the variable is in a data block, the number of the block is still required.

-Connecting the Peakboard-Designer
+Connecting in the Peakboard Designer

-The syntax of the methods is largely identical, whereby only the essential information of the attributing variable is required.
-Such a command has the following pattern:
+The syntax of the methods is largely identical, whereby only the essential information of the variable to be written to is required.